 1. Park the vehicle on level ground.
-Run the engine until the radiator fan comes on once, and then goes off.
-Turn off the engine.
-For accurate results, wait about 60 seconds before going to step 2, but don't wait longer than 90 seconds.
+Start the engine, let it run until the radiator fan comes on, then shut off the engine.
+For accurate results, wait about 60 seconds (but no longer than 90 seconds) before doing step 2.

 - 2. Remove the dipstick (yellow loop) from the transmission, and wipe it with a clean cloth. - 3.
-Insert the dipstick all the way into the transmission securely as shown in the illustration. - 4.
-Remove the dipstick and check the fluid level.
+Insert the dipstick all the way into the transmission securely as shown in the illustration. - Remove the dipstick, and check the fluid level.
 It should be between the upper and lower marks.